ricmac/Cybercultural/src/posts/notes/indie-review-2025.md

 ## It's Not a Blog...So What Is It?

 This year I've been pondering what Cybercultural *is*, exactly.
 It's not a blog, like ReadWriteWeb was back in the day, because it doesn't have some of the main features I associate with a blog.
-I write formal articles on Cybercultural, whereas blogs always have a slightly informal, more personal quality to them (even with a group blog like RWW, each blogger had their own unique online personality).
+I write formal, yet also opinionated, articles on Cybercultural; whereas blogs always have a slightly informal, more personal quality to them (even with a group blog like RWW, each blogger had their own unique online personality).
 And Cybercultural doesn't have comments or trackbacks like a blog; I have experimented with [Webmentions](https://indieweb.org/Webmention), an open standard for cross-blog discussions, but I decided against them in the end — they just felt out of place on Cybercultural.

 ![Cybercultural homepage, December 2025](/assets/images/cybercultural-homepage-17dec2025.png) *Cybercultural homepage, December 2025.*